-

 Is this a prudent use of my hard-earned money, particularly in a time of a slowing economy and high inflation?
 Why should my town council payments be used to further my MP’s political interests?

-billboards are lit up the entire night with bright spotlights.
-What
+some giant billboards are lit up the entire night with bright

-happened to our eco-friendly drive?
-And what about the cost of the
+spotlights.
+What happened to our eco-friendly drive?
+And what about the

-electricity used, keeping in mind that the prices of fuel have
+cost of the electricity used, keeping in mind that the prices of fuel

 I do not see posters of MPs in opposition wards of Potong Pasir and Hougang.
 In Potong Pasir, there are some posters, but without Chiam See Tong’s face.
 Hougang has a simple landscaped display of the Singapore flag along Avenue 2 – and no, Low Thia Khiang’s picture is not included either.